metayeti/YABS.js/HOWTO.md

 ### 5.6.
 Build events

-There are two build events we can invoke at build time, the pre-build event (occurs before the build begins) and the post-build event (occurs after the build completes).
+YABS.js has two build events which occur at build time, the pre-build event (occurs before the build begins) and the post-build event (occurs after the build completes).

-We can define events by adding an `"events"` entry to our build instructions file.
-Inside, we can add either `"prebuild"`, `"postbuild"` entries (or both) and in them, a list of scripts in order we wish them to be run:
+We can call custom scripts when these events occur.
+We do so by adding an `"events"` entry to our build instructions file and inside, add either `"prebuild"`, `"postbuild"` (or both) entries.
+Then, list the scripts we wish to run on this events in them:

 ```JSON
   "events": {